lsbardel/python-stdnet/README.rst

 Requirements
 =================
-* Python 2.6 to Python 3.3.
+* Python 2.6, 2.7, 3.2, 3.3 and pypy_.
 Single codebase.
-* You need access to a Redis_ server version 2.6 or above.
+* You need access to a Redis_ server version 2.6 or above and/or a Mongo_ server.
 * Optional Cython_ for faster redis protocol parser.
+* Optional pymongo_ for the mongo backend.
 * Optional pulsar_ only when using the asynchronous redis connection or the test suite.